jpillora/opts/README.md

 	* `cmdname` - A special mode which will assume the name of the selected command.
 The struct field must be a `string`.

 - `short` - One letter to be used a flag's "short" name.
 By default, the first letter of `name` will be used.
-It will remain unset if there is a duplicate short name.
+It will remain unset if there is a duplicate short name or if `opts:"short=-"`.
 Only valid when `mode` is `flag`.

 - `group` - The name of the flag group to store the field.
 Defining this field will create a new group of flags in the help text (will appear as "`<group>` options").
 The default flag group is the empty string (which will appear as "Options").
 Only valid when `mode` is `flag` or `embedded`.